Everything you need to know about Champaign County Forest Preserve District’s Homer Lake in Homer, IL

 It’s hard to believe, but there’s a water recreation area tucked away in the cornfields of Central Illinois that area families call a true local gem.
 It’s not just the meandering waterside views, ten miles of hiking trails or gorgeous “playscape” that makes Homer Lake a treat for Champaign-Urbana families of all ages.
 We think you’ll fall in love with the feeling of “slowing down” when you head east and set foot on Homer Lake‘s property for the day, nestled right among the towns of Homer, Ogden and nearby St. Joseph.

-The Homer Lake Interpretive Center reopened on a limited basis on 7/8/2020.
-The District encourages people to bring their own hand sanitizer and follow all current Champaign County Public Health District mask-wearing, social distancing, and capacity recommendations.
+The Homer Lake Interpretive Center is open on a limited basis.
+The District encourages people to bring hand sanitizer and follow all current Champaign County Public Health District mask-wearing, social distancing, and capacity recommendations.
 Updates and more details can be found at www.ccfpd.org or on Facebook.

 Homer Lake, owned and operated by the Champaign County Forest Preserve District, is a true escape for families of all ages.
 Some of the activities that draw people: